holly-hacker/EazFixer/README.md

 For now, just call it from the commandline and give it your obfsucated file as parameter.
 Or, if you are scared of typing in commands, just drag your obfuscated on the exe and let it run.

-If your assembly is protected with control-flow deobfuscation, run it through [de4dot](https://github.com/0xd4d/de4dot) with the
+If your assembly is protected with control-flow obfuscation, run it through [de4dot](https://github.com/0xd4d/de4dot) with the
 `--only-cflow-deob` flag first.

 ## Building